Books Under Contract:

 Muslim Marriages in Transition: England, Qatar and Australia (2020) Hart Publishing

-Rajnaara C. Akhtar and Kate Wilkinson Cross (2019) 'Patriarchy as Corruption; How Gender Imbalance Impacts on Rights in the Family and the Environment' [Under Review]
+Rajnaara C. Akhtar and Kate Wilkinson Cross (2019) 'Patriarchy as Corruption; How Gender Imbalance Impacts on Rights in the Family and the Environment' [In Draft]

-Rajnaara C. Akhtar (2019) 'Religious-Only Marriages and Cohabitation; Deciphering Differences' [Forthcoming]
+Rajnaara C. Akhtar (2019) 'Religious-Only Marriages and Cohabitation; Deciphering Differences' [Under Review]

 Rajnaara C. Akhtar (2018) ‘Ofsted v Al-Hijrah, The Case of Segregated Schools and Sex Discrimination’, The Denning Law Journal, 30 (1), 167-183.

 Rajnaara C. Akhtar, Rebecca Probert and Annelies Moors (2018) 'Informal Muslim Marriages: Regulations and Contestations', Oxford Journal of Law and Religion, 7:3, 1 October 2018, 367–375, https://doi.org/10.1093/ojlr/rwy036.

 Annelies Moors, Rajnaara C. Akhtar and Rebecca Probert (2018) 'Contextualizing Muslim Religious-Only Marriages', Sociology of Islam, 6:3, 263-273.

 R.C.
 Akhtar (2018) 'Modern Traditions in Muslim Marriage Practices, Exploring English Narratives' Oxford Journal of Law and Religion, 7:3, 1 October 2018, 427-454, https://doi.org/10.1093/ojlr/rwy030.